smalcolmbrown/V3-Sprinter-Melzi_1_01/README.md

 fixed bug in M190 so LCD displays increasing temperature fixed bug in status strings.

+2017/02/26 Added:
-2017/02/26 Added: Displaying printer state on LCD "Sprinter: Idle", "Sprinter: Heating", "Sprinter: Printing", "Sprinter: Done"
+Displaying printer state on LCD "Sprinter: Idle", "Sprinter: Heating", "Sprinter: Printing", "Sprinter: Done"

+2017/02/27 Added:
-2017/02/27 Bug Fix: fixed Bug in displaying printer state on the LCD.
+Fixed Bug in displaying printer state on the LCD.

+2017/02/28 Added:
+Made the check_PauseID() function in V3.cpp more readable through a series of defines in V3.h